slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"No snowflake in an avalanche ever feels responsible."
 -- Voltaire*
-> *"One cow breaks the fence and a dozen leap it"
+> *"One cow breaks the fence and a dozen leap it."
 -- Scottish Gaelic proverb*
-> *"I have never met a man so ignorant that I couldn’t learn anything from him."
--- Galileo Galilei*

 > *"In our infinite ignorance we are all equal."
 -- Karl Popper*
 > *"The less people know, the more stubbornly they know it."